 - Hold a retrospective at the end

-They gather in a meeting room with a projector, a laptop and couple of other developers from a sister team that is also working on the bookstore.
-John had invited everyone to spend a few minutes preparing for the session by studying the code before hand.
-After a brief introduction to Coding Dojo’s (see Wouter Lagerweij’s presentation via Slideshare), Ian frames the problem.
+They gather in a meeting room with a projector, a laptop, and a couple of other developers from a sister team that is also working on the bookstore.
+John had invited everyone to spend a few minutes preparing for the session by studying the code beforehand.
+After a brief introduction to Coding Dojos (see Wouter Lagerweij’s presentation via Slideshare), Ian frames the problem.
 ChargeBookToMasterCard is difficult to test because all the existing constructors require access to the MasterCard processing server.

-During the retrospective Ian says that the exercise has helped him see a way of biting off a smaller chunks of work when paying down technical debt.
-In addition Doug says he now has a much better understanding of the payment system.
+During the retrospective, Ian says that the exercise has helped him see a way of biting off smaller chunks of work when paying down technical debt.
+In addition, Doug says he now has a much better understanding of the payment system.
 The team agree to hold another Coding Dojo next week.

 I always take exception to this misuse of the word refactoring.
-Refactoring is “is a series of small behavior preserving transformations”.
-When we have to talk about a multi-day refactoring its long past the point of small.
-If they must happen I call them rework or rebuilding.
+Refactoring is “a series of small behavior preserving transformations”.
+When we have to talk about a multi-day refactoring it’s long past the point of small.
+If they must happen, I call them rework or rebuilding.

 Serendipity.
-Just after inventing “ChargeBookToMasterCard” I grabbed Feather’s Legacy Code book of the shelf, open a random page and find a very detailed example of the problem we will tackle on pages 106-113 The Case of the Irritating Parameter (link to Google Books)
+Just after inventing “ChargeBookToMasterCard” I grabbed Feathers’ Legacy Code book of the shelf, opened a random page, and found a very detailed example of the problem we will tackle on pages 106-113 The Case of the Irritating Parameter (link to Google Books)